Neurodesk Overview

 Yes, our project aims to run on the hardware you have access to.
 However, without docker support you cannot use our desktop interface NeuroDesktop but you can still use the command line interface NeuroCommand on HPC.
 This works well for batch processing on HPCs once you developed your pipeline in our desktop interface.
 If your HPC provides a desktop interface you can use all our graphical applications without any issues and the GUIs even work via SSH x-forwarding - it’s not the most performant experience, but it works well enough.

-How can I export a jupyter notebook as a PDF?
+Can I export a jupyter notebook as a PDF?

 By default we don’t have all extensions installed to do this to keep the neurodesktop small.
 So you will see an error when trying to do File -> Save and Export Notebook As … -> Webpdf